 The Center for HIV Law and Policy ("CHLP"), on behalf of the undersigned organizations, submits these comments on the Department of Justice's Proposed National Standards to Prevent, Detect, and Respond to Prison Rape, Docket No. OAG-131.
-We appreciate the opportunity to provide these comments to address the specific needs of young people who are confined in detention facilities, jails, and prisons across the country.
+We appreciate the opportunity to provide these comments to address the specific needs of young people who are confined in juvenile facilities across the country.

 CHLP is a national legal and policy resource and strategy center for people with HIV and their advocates.
 CHLP works to reduce the impact of HIV on vulnerable and marginalized communities and to secure the human rights of people affected by HIV.
-For the past two years, CHLP and a coalition of community based organizations, medical professionals, and juvenile justice officials have been working on Teen SENSE (Sexual health and Education Now in State Environments), an initiative that promotes comprehensive sexual health care for juveniles in state custody, including detention and foster care facilities.
+For the past three years, CHLP and a coalition of community based organizations, medical professionals, and juvenile justice officials have been working on Teen SENSE (Sexual health and Education Now in State Environments), an initiative that promotes comprehensive sexual health care for juveniles in state custody, including detention and foster care facilities.
 Teen SENSE emphasizes that sexual health education, sexual medical care, and training for staff on sexuality, sexual orientation and appropriate conduct with youth is central to healthier lives for at-risk youth and reduces the risk of sexual abuse and harassment in these facilities.
+Department of Justice Prison Rape Elimination Act - Docket No. OAG-131 2 of 11